Stanford Middle School Scholars Program

 Week Two and Three

-During the second and third weeks of the program, scholars meet daily for a 2 hour, live, virtual classroom discussion led by a Stanford OHS instructor.
-Scholars experience enriching academics as well as social activities that build community and inspire lifelong learning.
-Following daily class instruction, scholars will participate in instructor-led study hall or a student life activity.
-Scholars should expect up to 4 hours of outside-of-class assignments to be completed during instructor-led study hall each week.
+During the second and third weeks of the program, scholars will attend a daily live virtual class led by a Stanford OHS instructor.
+These sessions offer enriching academic experiences, along with social activities that help build community and inspire lifelong learning.
+After class, scholars will participate in either an instructor-led study hall, a writing workshop, or a student life activity.
+Scholars should expect up to 4 hours of outside-of-class assignments each week, which will be completed during study hall.

 Event Time (PT) Days